blukatdevelopment/FPS_Framework/Planning/README.md

 - Actors lack humanoid models with animations.
 - Lack of item variety.
 (Currently no apparel, aid, or misc)
 - Menu system might benefit from some inheritance.
-- BUG: Melee damage isn't being triggered.

 # Completed Milestones

 **Version 0.0.1 Arena**
 Minimalistic multiplayer arena shooter.

-# Settings menu

-The settings menu should provide some basic configuration for the player provided initial values on first install using its own database file and database handler with related queries.
-The menu should provide some basic options loaded by the Session upon startup.

 ## Design